 In April 2020, our board of directors authorized the repurchase of up to \$200.0 million of our common stock, exclusive of brokerage commissions under the 2020 Repurchase Program.
-During the three and six months ended June 30, 2021, we repurchased and subsequently retired approximately 1.7 million shares of common stock from the open market at an average cost of \$117.47 per share for a total of \$200.0 million.
-In May 2021, our board of directors authorized a new share repurchase program (the "2021 Repurchase Program") pursuant to which we may repurchase up to an aggregate of \$500.0 million of our common stock.
+During the second quarter of 2021, we repurchased and subsequently retired approximately \$1.7 million shares of common stock from the open market at an average cost of \$117.47 per share for a total of \$200.0 million.
+In May 2021, our board of directors authorized 2021 Repurchase Program pursuant to which we may repurchase up to an aggregate of \$500.0 million of our common stock.
 Purchases may be completed from time to time in the open market or through structured repurchase agreements with third parties.
 The program may be discontinued or amended at any time and expires on May 13, 2024.
 Such purchases are expected to continue through May 2024 unless otherwise extended or shortened by our board of directors.